mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 We may be few, but we’re the ones who show what’s possible.

 > *That’s what being too tech for clinical and too clinical for tech is all about.*

-We may be few, but we’re the ones who show what’s possible.
-And if you ask me, that’s what being *too tech for clinical and too clinical for tech* is all about.

 💬 If you're enjoying the ideas here and want to stay connected, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/mlogan914/).
 I’d love to stay in touch with others thinking about the future of clinical data and systems design.